Mary Celeste: Natural phenomena

-Myths and false histories
+Retellings and false histories

 Fact and fiction became intertwined in the decades that followed.
 The Los Angeles Times retold the Mary Celeste story in June 1883 with invented detail.
 "Every sail was set, the tiller was lashed fast, not a rope was out of place. ...
 The fire was burning in the galley.
 The dinner was standing untasted and scarcely cold … the log written up to the hour of her discovery."
 The November 1906 Overland Monthly and Out West Magazine reported that Mary Celeste drifted off the Cape Verde Islands, some 1400 nmi south of the actual location.
 Among many inaccuracies, the first mate was "a man named Briggs," and there were live chickens on board.

 The most influential retelling, according to many commentators, was a story in the January 1884 issue of the Cornhill Magazine which ensured that the Mary Celeste affair would never be forgotten.
-This was an early work of Arthur Conan Doyle, a 25 year-old ship's surgeon at the time.
-Conan Doyle's story "J. Habakuk Jephson's Statement" did not adhere to the facts.
+This was an early work of Arthur Conan Doyle, a 25-year-old ship's surgeon at the time.
+Doyle's story "J. Habakuk Jephson's Statement" did not adhere to the facts.
 He renamed the ship Marie Celeste, the captain's name was J. W. Tibbs, the fatal voyage took place in 1873, and it was from Boston to Lisbon.
 The vessel carried passengers, among them the titular Jephson.
 In the story, a fanatic named Septimius Goring with a hatred of the white race has suborned members of the crew to murder Tibbs and take the vessel to the shores of Western Africa.
 The rest of the ship's company is killed, save for Jephson who is spared because he possesses a magical charm that is venerated by Goring and his accomplices.
-Conan Doyle had not expected his story to be taken seriously, but Sprague was still serving as the U.S. consul in Gibraltar and was sufficiently intrigued to inquire if any part of the story might be true.
+Doyle had not expected his story to be taken seriously, but Sprague was still serving as the U.S. consul in Gibraltar and was sufficiently intrigued to inquire if any part of the story might be true.

+Chambers's Journal of September 17, 1904, suggests that the entire complement of Mary Celeste was plucked off one by one by a giant octopus or squid.
+According to the Natural History Museum, giant squid (Architeuthis dux) can reach 15 m in length and have been known to attack ships.
+Begg remarks that such a creature could conceivably have picked off a crew member, but it could hardly have taken the yawl and the captain's navigation instruments.